haka-security/haka/doc/user/workshop/hakabana.rst

 Hakabana
 ========

-Hakabana is monitoring tool that uses Kibana and Elasticsearch to visualize in real-time traffic passing through Haka.
+Hakabana is a monitoring tool that uses Kibana and Elasticsearch to visualize traffic passing through Haka in *real-time*.

 Getting started
 ^^^^^^^^^^^^^^^

-Hakabana module is installed at ``/usr/local/share/haka/modules/misc/hakabana`` and consists of a set of security rules that export network traffic to Elasticsearch server that are then displayed thanks to our Kibana dashboard:
+Hakabana module is installed at ``/usr/local/share/haka/modules/misc/hakabana``.
-Hakabana.
+It consists of a set of security rules that export network traffic to Elasticsearch server.
+They are then displayed thanks to our Kibana dashboard.

 Hakabana ships with a default configuration allowing starting quickly with traffic monitoring.
-These setting are available in ``/usr/local/share/haka/hakabana``
+It is available in ``/usr/local/share/haka/hakabana``

 .. admonition:: Exercise